AnupamDey/Project2-Landing-Page/README.md

 ## Project description

-The website is divided into four main sections: Hiking, Camping, Wildlife, and Gear.
+The website is divided into five main sections: Hiking, Climbing, Camping, Wildlife, and Adventure sports.
 Each section features articles, guides, and photos that offer practical tips, advice, and inspiration for anyone interested in that particular aspect of outdoor exploration.
 For example, the Hiking section might include guides to popular hiking trails, safety tips, and advice on gear and equipment, while the Wildlife section might feature articles on birdwatching, animal tracking, and conservation efforts.

 [Back to top](#table-of-contents)